va-big-data-genomics/va-big-data-genomics.github.io/_posts/2024-04-12-From_FastQ_to_gVCF_5_Dollars_and_a_Genome.md

 mermaid: true
 ---

-#  From FastQ to gVCF: 5 Dollars and a Genome
-April 11, 2024 • Joe Sarro

 ## Unraveling the mystery of variant calling in Trellis

 Since beginning the process to make our system FedRAMP compliant, our team has been digging into the inner workings of Trellis.
 Trellis, developed by MVP alumnus Paul Billing-Ross is a database management system that is instrumental in processing our Whole Genome Sequencing (WGS) samples.
-Trellis not only Tracks and makes data available through simple queries, but it automates the workflow that takes sequenced FastQ files to processed gVCF files.
+Trellis not only tracks and makes data available through simple queries, but it automates the workflow that takes sequenced FastQ files to processed gVCF files.

 In the last few months, it has become a priority to understand how this system and its architecture function.
 Daniel Cotter has been piecing together how the Trellis system is constructed and what changes need to be made to its architecture to make it both functional and compliant with FedRAMP regulations.
 I have been very interested in understanding how the variant calling pipeline works and what tools are needed to run it.